inadarei/hyper/_includes/extensions.md

 ### Extensions

-Hyper allows extending plain old JSON [[RFC7159](https://tools.ietf.org/html/rfc7159)] through keys that are CURIEd URIs.
-Most keys in your JSON payload have keys that are simple strings.
+Hyper allows extending plain old JSON [[RFC7159](https://tools.ietf.org/html/rfc7159)] through attributes that are CURIEd URIs.
+Most object key names in your JSON payload are simple strings.
 They only provide semantic meaning within the context of a particular message or an application.
-In Hyper, the keys of JSON objects can also be CURIEd URIs and have a meaning that is defined universally.
+In Hyper, the key names of JSON objects ('attributes') can also be CURIEd URIs and have a meaning that is defined universally.

 For instance, let's look at this simple Hyper document: